-For detailed descriptions of the techniques in METHOD
+For detailed descriptions of the techniques in green, see METHOD

 In the years following the official dissolution of Watchface, four performances –

 Typhoid Mary 911, A City Called Forest, Gender Tennis, and 1962 – included the

 methodology, creators, and cast members of the former collective.

 Summer 1991 – Quiet Life, Brooklyn, NY (work-in-progress)

 Created and performed by Joshua Fried, Gary Ray, and Iris Rose